dsnovaes/js-project/README.md

 ## Technical Implementation
 To save resources and be more efficient the exchange rates are updated only once per day and saved to the user's browser, as an object in the local storage.
-The application checks if there is a cookie called "currenciesUpdated" in the user's browser and if there isn't, then the cookie is created with the expirecy of 1 day, the API is fetched and the results are saved to the local storage.
+The application checks if there is a cookie called "currenciesUpdated" in the user's browser and if there isn't, then the cookie is created with the expiry of 1 day, the API is fetched and the results are saved to the local storage.
 If the user loads the page on the next day the cookie won't exist and the exchange rates will be updated.

 ```javascript